atbcb/usab-uswds/webinars/_posts/2022-03-03-accessible-swimming-pools-and-spas-accessible-swimming-pools-and-spas.md

 ---
 layout: post
-title: Accessible Swimming Pools and Spas Accessible Swimming Pools and Spas
+title: Accessible Swimming Pools and Spas
 date: 2022-03-03
 excerpt: Splish splash!
 People with disabilities use swimming pools and spas for rehabilitation, exercise, rest, and relaxation.
 This session will review